rkomartin/veritable-python/README.md

     client_data_handle.delete_rows(client_subset)

 ## Specifying new analyses of a table and performing inference
 To set up a new analysis of a table, use the `create_analysis` method of the table handle.
-This method takes a `schema`, which must be a dict whose keys are column names (for some subset of the columns in the table---note that it is not necessary to analyze all of the columns in the table) and whose values are dicts:
+This method takes a `schema`, which must be a dict whose keys are column names (for some subset of the columns in the table--note that it is not necessary to analyze all of the columns in the table) and whose values are dicts:

     {'age': {'type': 'count'},
      'weight': {'type': 'real'},
      'diagnosis': {'type': 'categorical'},
      'medicaid': {'type': 'boolean'}}

 To validate a schema, we provide the convenience function `validate_schema`, which raises a `InvalidSchemaException` if it does not succeed.
 Note that this function does *not* presently check column names against the table, and is *not* automatically run when an analysis is created.